Security & Encryption

 What happens if a team member loses their device?

 Your data remains protected by multiple layers.
 The local database is encrypted with a device-bound key that cannot be reconstructed on another machine.
-Credentials are stored in macOS Keychain, which requires the device to be unlocked.
+Credentials are stored in the OS secure store (macOS Keychain / Windows Credential Manager), which requires the device to be unlocked.
 If the team member signs out remotely (revoking their session), the device can no longer request workspace keys from the server.

 Summary